 Details regarding actuarial estimates and judgements are detailed in Notes 5, 11 and 19.
-In particular details of the uncertainties that exist in measuring gross incurred claims arising from the Canterbury and Kaikoura earthquakes are explained in Note 19.1.
+In particular details of the uncertainties that exist in measuring gross incurred claims arising from the Canterbury earthquakes, the Auckland flood, and Cyclone Gabrielle are explained in Note 19.1

 Estimates of reinsurance and other recoveries receivable are also computed using the above methods.
 In addition, the recoverability of these assets is assessed on a periodic basis to ensure that the balance is reflective of the amounts that will ultimately be received, taking into consideration factors such as credit risk.
-Details of the uncertainties that exist in measuring reinsurance recoveries arising from the Canterbury and Kaikoura earthquakes are explained in Note 19.1.
+Details of the uncertainties that exist in measuring reinsurance recoveries arising from the Canterbury earthquakes, the Auckland flood, and Cyclone Gabrielle are explained in Note 19.1